continuwuity/continuwuity/docs/admin_reference.md

 * `list-joined-rooms` — - Lists all the rooms (local and remote) that the specified user is joined in
 * `force-join-room` — - Manually join a local user to a room
 * `force-leave-room` — - Manually leave a local user from a room
+* `force-leave-remote-room` — - Manually leave a remote room for a local user
 * `force-demote` — - Forces the specified user to drop their power levels to the room default, if their permissions allow and the auth check permits
 * `make-user-admin` — - Grant server-admin privileges to a user
 * `put-room-tag` — - Puts a room tag for the specified user and room ID